Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 There’s great value in knowing what’s being said about you in real time.
 Each review gives insight into your customer’s perceptions and an opportunity to improve.

-Take advantage of the benefits in monitoring software to automate tasks, monitor mentions, and measure and analyze your digital reputation.
+Take advantage of the benefits in monitoring software to automate tasks, monitor mentions, and measure and analyze your online reputation.

 Kruse Control clients often call me with questions about how to respond to reviews.
 Responding to online reviews is an art form.